How much of the past matters? Using dynamic survival models for the monitoring of potassium in heart failure patients using electronic health records: Methods

 where $\textbf{z}_i$ is the vector of fixed covariate, $f(y_{ih})$ is a generic transformation of the last potassium assessment before time $h$ and $\bbeta$ and $\bgamma$ are the respective coefficients.
-Specifically, two different models with two alternative transformation of the last potassium measurements were considered.
+Specifically, two different models with two alternative transformations of the last potassium measurements are considered.
 The first (LOCF1) considers the last observed measurement of potassium as a continuous value.
-Since both low and high values of potassium are believed to be dangerous, the last potassium measurement is allowed to have a non-linear effect on the hazard through a cubic regression spline with 4 degrees of freedom (internal knots were placed at 25th, 50th and 75th percentiles of the distribution).
-In the second model (LOCF2), from the last measurement of potassium, a categorical variable was derived using the cut-offs currently employed in the clinical practice.
-Specifically, potassium was considered "high" if upper 5 mmol/L, "low" of below 3.5 mmol/L and, in the normal range otherwise.
+Since both low and high values of potassium are believed to be dangerous, the last potassium measurement is allowed to have a non-linear effect on the hazard through a cubic B-spline with 4 degrees of freedom (internal knots were placed at 25th, 50th and 75th percentiles of the distribution).
+In the second model (LOCF2), from the last measurement of potassium, a categorical variable is derived using the cut-offs currently employed in the clinical practice.
+Specifically, potassium is considered ``high" if greater than 5 mmol/L, ``low" if below 3.5 mmol/L and, in the normal range otherwise.
 The dataset used for the estimation is the one made by stacking all the datasets used for the separate landmark models.
-It is important to note that an event can appear in the ``stacked" dataset more than once if is falls in the $h+w$ interval for more than a landmark point $h$.
-This is the reason the robust sandwich estimator for the standard errors is used.
+It is important to note that an event can appear in the ``stacked" dataset more than once if it falls in the $h+w$ interval for more than a landmark point $h$.
+This is the reason why the robust sandwich estimator for the standard errors is used.

 Once the model has been estimated, an estimate of $\pi_k(w|t)$ for a subject $k$ is obtained as:

 where $\hat{H}_{t,0}(u)$ is the cumulative baseline hazard obtained using the Breslow estimator.